isomerpages/ogp-isomer/_getting-started/Roles & responsibilities.md

 ### Support and cost
 - The Isomer service is free for agencies and officers to use, but **you will need to cover the cost of your domain URL**, which you can get from IT Service Management (ITSM).

-- Isomer allows Public Officers to add vendors as collaborators to their website, but **agencies are responsible for all communication with and actions of their vendors.** The Isomer team will not directly liaise with any vendors.
+- You can add a vendor as a collaborator on your website, but **you are responsible for all communication with, and actions of, your vendors.** The Isomer team will not directly liaise with any vendors.

-- **Agencies are responsible for migrating any existing content from a previous website** to their Isomer website.
-The Isomer team cannot provide this service for you.

-- Isomer Support is able to help with technical assistance of the CMS and simple markdown or HTML debugging, **but does not entertain debugging requests for complex customisations of the Isomer template CSS.**
+- Isomer Support is able to help with technical assistance of the CMS and simple markdown or HTML debugging, **but will not be able to debug complex customisations of the Isomer template CSS.**

 - Each website should have at least 2 Public Officers added to it.
 To publish changes to your website, a colleague needs to approve your changes.
 The Isomer team does not do this approval for you.
-[Learn more about review requests]()

 ### Compliance